Details on purchasing one of our kittens

-Our kittens are $700 each and are allowed to leave around 11-12 weeks old.
-Kittens are NOT spayed/neutered before they are homed because we believe they are too young for this procedure and prefer that they are altered ~5-6 months old.
+The price will be $800 per kitten for the 2020 breeding year.
+There are no discounts for reserving two.
+Kittens are allowed to leave around 11-12 weeks old and are NOT spayed/neutered before they are homed.
+We believe they are too young for this procedure and prefer that they are altered ~5-6 months old.

 The price for our kittens include the following:

-- 2 core vaccinations before going to their new homes (Merial PureVax FVRCP)
+- 2 core vaccinations before going to their new homes (Merial PureVax Feline 3)

 - Written kitten agreement